 We washed the casualties with water and serums after taking off their clothes.
 We used ‘Florasline’ liniment on the burnt areas and provided the casualties with fluids and some of them were given tranquilizers like Morphine.

 Issa Obeid, or Iessa Obied, was employed at Atareb Hospital until 2016.
 Iessa is the younger brother of Atareb’s then Medical Director Abdulrahman Obied.
-On 26 August 2013 neither of the Obied brothers were present at Atareb but were attending a battle first aid training course in Antakia, Turkey.
+Iessa’s testimony in the VDCS report is false: on 26 August 2013 neither of the Obied brothers were present at Atareb but were attending a battle first aid training course in Antakia, Turkey.

 The Huffington Post reports that the strike was “confirmed by Human Rights Watch”.
 However Mary Wareham, Advocacy Director of HRW’s Arms Division, stated in a contemporary (August 2013) article that Human Rights Watch has “not investigated this incident“.